Table of Contents

 However, strong employment and strict lending standards help maintain low default rates.

-Household Debt vs Government Debt
+Comparing Household Debt and Government Debt in New Zealand (2025)

 Household debt is high, but it’s offset by strong asset ownership (property and KiwiSaver balances).